Updated: Jan 12

 So stand tall and remember that you’re the mom, defending sleep for YOUR BABY who is too small to defend it for herself.
 And there is absolutely nothing wrong with that.

 If you find that you want to have your little one's sleep all situated BEFORE the holidays, don't hesitate to reach out to me...and if you find that you got so off track with all the hustle and bustle of the season, I'm here for you!
-If you already have an independent sleeper, and just need some advice and/or tips for getting back on track, my 30 minute Independent Sleeper Tune-Up call would be a great option for you - book a FREE discovery call to find if this would be a good fit.
+Book a FREE discovery call to find if we would be a good fit.

-If you're interested in giving the gift of sleep to a new little one or some new parents or parents-to-be this Christmas, the Newborn Mini-Package makes a great gift option.
+If you're interested in giving the gift of sleep to a new little one or some new parents or parents-to-be this Christmas, I offer gift certificates.
 The gift of sleep is a beautiful thing!